rust-rocksdb/rust-rocksdb/CONTRIBUTING.md

 ## Discussion
 [discussion]: #discussion
-Discussion around design and development of the wrapper primarily occurs within issues and pull requests.
+Discussion around the design and development of the wrapper primarily occurs within issues and pull requests.
 Don't be afraid to participate if you have questions, concerns, insight, or advice.

 ## Pull Requests
 [pull-requests]: #pull-requests